sabouaram/Virtual-Credit-Cards-project-/README.md

    - Backend development in Golang as microservices with gRPC communication.
    - PostgreSQL database for the platform.

-By combining these technical components with the Wish receipt requirement, the "Virtual Credit Card Generator" project aims to offer an accessible, secure, and affordable financial solution for users in Lebanon, particularly during challenging economic times.
+By combining these technical components with the whish receipt requirement, the "Virtual Credit Card Generator" project aims to offer an accessible, secure, and affordable financial solution for users in Lebanon, particularly during challenging economic times.